-Table 4 depicts the projected PAL dynamics based on the data set of July 2004.
-The total number of ASes observed during July 2004 is 18048, including 17884 ASes observed on August 1, 2004 and 164 removed during July 2004.
-We can see that the more peers asserting the prefix ownership of other ASes, the more PA changes required.
-We recommend the scenario n = 2, where an AS has only m = 2 of its peers asserting its prefix ownerships even if it has more than two peers. that only peer will assert its prefix ownership.
-For m = 2, it provides a level of redundancy in the case that one of the two asserting peers fails to carry out its due diligence.
+Table 5 depicts the projected PAL dynamics based on the data set of July 2004.
+The total number of ASes observed during July 2004 is 18 048, including 17 884 observed on August 1, 2004 and 164 removed during July 2004.
+We can see that the more asserting peers5 an AS has, the more PA changes required.
+We recommend the scenario n = 2, where each AS has at most two asserting peers even if it has more than two peers.
+This provides a level of redundancy in the case that one of the two asserting peers fails to carry out its due diligence.